 • Working a summer internship can be an ideal time to practice your financial planning as well.
 Can you secure funding for your internship from the university or an outside funding source?
 How can your internship build toward your long term career goal with the best long term result?
 Can you find a way to secure low-cost housing while you work an internship (for example, with family or friends)?
 Can you work a part-time paid job while working a part time or full time summer internship?
 Can you secure well paid work for one month and do an unpaid internship for two months?

-• Schedule Informational Interviews: Informational Interviews are a practice in which you contact someone who has a job, career, or works for an organization you think you might be interested in.
-You’re not asking for an interview for a job, but rather, you are asking the person to tell you about the work they do, how they came to do the work they do, and give you advice on how to meet your career goals.
+• Schedule informational interviews.
+Informational interviews are a practice in which you contact someone who has a job, career, or works for an organization you think you might be interested in.
+You’re not asking for an interview for a job, but rather, you are asking the person to tell you about the work they do and how they came to do the work they do and to give you advice on how to meet your career goals.
 This is a great way to build connections, and to better understand the field you’re interested in.

 • If you’re unsure about what your ideal future career might be, seek out career counseling by scheduling an appointment at University Career Services.
 See more tips on how to get a great internship from University Career Services: http://careers.unc.edu/students/internship-search

 4. Seek Quality, Respectful, Effective Internships!